inkline/inkline.io/src/pages/docs/utilities/border.md

 ---
-title: Border Utilities - Inkline
+title: Utilities - Border - Inkline
 description: Use border utilities to quickly apply border styles to an element.
 Great for images, buttons, or any other element.
 ---